tatlacas-com/flora_orm/README.md

 There is also `onCreateComplete` which you can return queries that will be run the first time the database is created.

-**IMPORTANT**: As a reminder, after adding entity class (and updating existing entities), don't forget to:
+**IMPORTANT**: As a reminder, after adding Entity classes (and edited existing Entity classes), don't forget to:

 1. Run from terminal:
 ```bash